 Mesa Falls Scenic Byway

-Just a 30 minute drive up and over the Continental Divide on Highway 20 to the southwest, a paved loop drive "off the beaten path" that leads to Upper and Lower Mesa Falls.
-Driving the loop from East to West will reveal gorgeous views of the Grand Tetons to the South.
+Just a 30 minute drive up and over the Continental Divide on Highway 20 to the southwest, a paved loop drive leads "off the beaten path" to Upper and Lower Mesa Falls.
+Driving the loop from East to West will reveal (weather permitting) gorgeous views of the Grand Tetons to the South.
 After visiting the falls, you will end up in Ashton, Idaho, where you can stop for some lunch and a hand-blended milkshake before driving back to West Yellowstone just an hour away.
 In winter, you can ride a snowmobile from town on national forest trails and connect to the trail to visit the falls.
 On the return trip to West Yellowstone, a short 3.5 mile drive north on Highway 87 will take you to the Henry's Lake Fish Hatchery.

 Just 50 miles north of West Yellowstone, the resort town of Big Sky, Montana, offers activities in both summer and winter.
 Shops, restaurants, a golf course, white water rafting, and fishing attract summer visitors.
 The ski hills have become famous for their powder, diversity, and scenic splendor in winter.
 The tram to the top of Lone Mountain affords visitors an awe inspiring view of the surrounding area in both seasons.